isomerpages/sndgo-corp/_about-smart-nation/About Us/SNDGG Ministerial Committee.md

 description: The Smart Nation Group is overseen by a Ministerial Committee.
 third_nav_title: About Us
 image: /images/og-image/about-sndgg-og-image.jpg
-variant: tiptap
+variant: markdown
 ---
-## SNDGG Ministerial Committee
+## Ministerial Committee

-The Smart Nation and Digital Government Group (SNDGG) is overseen by a Ministerial Committee made up of the following members:
+The Smart Nation Gorup is overseen by a Ministerial Committee made up of the following members:

 <div class="row" style="padding: 20px 0px 0px 0px;">